Reflex Sympathetic Dystrophy Syndrome

 Sometimes, when a limb is removed during an amputation, an individual will continue to

-accounts describing it date back to the 1800s.
-Similarly, many amputees are frequently
+and accounts describing it date back to the 1800s.
+Similarly, many amputees are

-aware of severe pain in the absent limb.
-Their pain is real and is often accompanied by other
+frequently aware of severe pain in the absent limb.
+Their pain is real and is often

 What causes this phenomenon?
 Scientists believe that following amputation, nerve cells